-I had a salutary lesson about students’ hidden capabilities years ago when I taught report writing in a police academy.
-The cadets—most of them graduates of local high schools—were similar to my college students, with one significant difference: The cadets rarely made writing errors.
-The reason?
-Failing the writing unit meant dismissal from the academy.
-Cadets pored over dictionaries, Franklin spellers, handbooks, my duplicated notes—anything that would help them produce acceptable reports.
-It was vastly different from what went on in my regular classes, where students often relied on hunches and guesswork to stumble through their essays.
-That teaching experience changed my life.
+I learned a salutary lesson about students’ hidden capabilities years ago when I taught report writing in a police academy.
+The cadets—most of them graduates of local high schools—were similar to my college students, with one significant difference: The cadets rarely made spelling errors.
+Because failing the report-writing unit meant dismissal from the academy, I never had to urge those cadets to use spellcheckers, dictionaries, and grammar checkers.

-I provide more support by visiting the groups to read students’ drafts without pointing out errors: Students need to see that I’m interested in their ideas, not their mistakes.
-Still another helpful strategy is asking students to describe their writing practices and assess their own work.
-When students identify their own strengths and solve their own problems, they have taken a giant step on the way to successful writing.
+I provided more support by visiting the groups to read students’ drafts without pointing out errors: Students needed to see that I was interested in their ideas.
+Still another helpful strategy was asking students to describe their writing practices and assess their own work.
+When students can identify their own strengths and solve their own problems, they have taken a giant step on the way to successful writing.

 Correctness and Competence

 With persistence and patience, students and teachers can work together to clear away this confusion.
-When students have trouble with commas, I ask them to photocopy their essays and get out their highlighters.
-Most commas are determined by the first word in a sentence and the words and or but.1 By highlighting these words and reviewing the rules we’ve been practicing in class (Does the sentence begin with an introductory idea?
-Are two sentences joined by and or but?), students develop confidence with punctuation.
+When students had trouble with commas, I asked them to photocopy their essays and get out their highlighters.

 Power to the People

-And so I am advocating a revolution.
 We English teachers need to be liberated from the oppressive burden of paperwork we have carried for too long.
 For years I struggled with what I now realize was an impossible task: teaching writing via lengthy personal correspondence with students whose numbers often exceeded one hundred per semester.
-I was often exhausted and frustrated, especially when my students showed their lack of appreciation by misplacing, misconstruing, or simply ignoring my suggestions.
-Today I am happier and saner, and my students are writing better than ever before.
+I was often exhausted, especially when my students showed their lack of appreciation by misplacing, misconstruing, or simply ignoring my suggestions.
+When I began focusing on empowering students instead of doing their work for them, I was happier and saner, and my students started writing better.

 We English teachers need to celebrate these consequences, not fear them.
 Recognizing the formidable power of language is the best antidote to our anxieties about imposing an alien voice, dialect, or identity on our students.
-Rebirth—for better or worse, desired or dreaded—is not ours to give or withhold: It always lies waiting within our linguistic symbols.
-The words we commit to paper, and the articulated sounds issuing from our mouths, have the power to change the lives of countless people.
-Let us strive to endow our students with the same power.
+Rebirth—for better or worse, desired or dreaded—is not ours to give or withhold: It is always potentially present when we express ourselves through words.
+Helping students discover that power is one of our greatest challenges—and the most important reason for us to keep reading and responding to their writing.

 Briggs, Lynn, and Ann Watts Pailliotet,” A Story about Grammar and Power,” The Journal of Basic Writing, 16 (1997): 48 – 61.